cksystemsteaching/selfie/grammar.md

 This is the grammar of the C Star (C*) programming language.

-C* is a small Turing-complete subset of C that includes dereferencing (the * operator) but excludes data structures, Boolean expressions, and many other features.
+C* is a small Turing-complete subset of C that includes dereferencing (the * operator) but excludes data structures, bitwise and Boolean operators, and many other features.
 C* is supposed to be close to the minimum necessary for implementing a self-compiling, single-pass, recursive-descent compiler.

 Keywords: int, while, if, else, return, void